mlennox/abstractsyntaxforfunandprofit/README.md

 To run each example, use the provided `compile.js` file which loads the source file, the specified plugin and prints the resulting transpiled code to the console.

-For example, to run the `varToConst` transform
+For example, to run the `varToConst` transform use the command below.
+The convention is that the plugin name will match the folder name, and the compiler will assume the source files are in the same folder.

 ```bash
 node compile.js varToConst vars.source.js
 ```

 Which will produce the following result

 ```text